Expertcoderz/EC-Autoclicker/README.md

 # EC Autoclicker

-The EC (Expertcoderz) Autoclicker is an open-source, advanced autoclicking tility for Windows, written fully in [AutoHotkey](https://www.autohotkey.com/) v2.
+The EC (Expertcoderz) Autoclicker is an open-source, advanced autoclicking utility for Windows, written fully in [AutoHotkey](https://www.autohotkey.com/) v2.
 It aims to provide a large variety of configurability and functionality never before seen in other general-purpose autoclicking tools.